nlt-python/UCM_CatTracks_Simulator/README.md

 Each of these workbooks contain data on more than 12 bus lines on separate spreadsheets.
 As an early stage proof of concept, capacity and wait times will only be simulated for four bus lines.
 These lines were selected based on number of stops, weekday operation to cater to student need to take the bus to attend classes, and these lines being the ones students have expressed issues with.
 The main goal is to gain insight on which bus stops are most affected by upscaling ridership.

 Some assumptions in the model:
-    * students do not get off the bus until they arrive on campus
+    * students do not exit the bus until they arrive on campus
-    * student wait times are averaged according to the number of students getting on the bus at a particular stop divided by the difference in time it takes for the previous bus and the current bus to arrive at the desired bus stop.
+    * student wait times are averaged according to the number of students getting on the bus at a particular stop divided by the difference in time it takes for the previous and current bus to arrive at the desired stop.
-    * model did not take into account bus delays
+    * model used scheduled bus stop arrival times

-## Project Needs/Approach
+## Project Approach

 1. The data was imported into pandas and cleaned.
 Cleaning was required since the ridership spreadsheets contained:
    - inconsistent data such as variation in bus stop naming conventions between bus lines